ScaleSec/terraform_aws_scp/README.md

 ## Usage

-An example main.tf for the module to Deny the ability to delete CloudTrail Trails:
+An example main.tf for the module to deny the ability to delete CloudTrail Trails:

 ```hcl
 module "cloudtrail" {